 Evaluation of a Curved Stairlift and some things to note

 Your relative’s curved stairlift must precisely fit their staircase.
 Unfortunately, this unique process makes a curved stairlift more expensive than a straight stairlift.
 The exact figure is dependent on how curved the stairlift needs to be.
 A curved stairlift manufacturer will be able to give you an exact installation quote once they’ve measured up your staircase.

 Curved stairlifts have many advantages – not least that your relative will be able to stay in their own home – but there are some disadvantages, too.
 Another individual could not buy a curved stairlift from you.
 This is because you have uniquely fit the stairlift for the purpose of your house.
 So, your relative really has to consider whether they really need one – after all, a curved stairlift might cost £4,000 or more.

 Because of the customisation issue, renting a curved stair lift or opting for a reconditioned one is not feasible, either.
 Maintenance and servicing of a curved stairlift are also more costly than for straight stairlifts.

-If you wish to get in contact with us just call 0800 080 7997 alternatively, you can email us at:firstname.lastname@example.org or use our Free Stairlift Assessment Form on the right hand side.
+Hopefully you now have enough information to make your decision.
+However, if you still wish to get in contact with us just call 0800 080 7887 alternatively, you can email us at:firstname.lastname@example.org or use our Free Stairlift Assessment Form on the right hand side.